Hiiirad/ctf-challenges/Hacker101/Micro-CMS_v1/README.md

-This challenge has 4 differnet flags.
+This challenge has 4 different flags.

 Solution of each flag: